swagger-autogen/swagger-autogen/README.md

   - Recognizes different file import patterns
   - Recognizes some more features of TypeScript
   - Bug fix
+- Version 2.2.0:
+  - Recognizes TypeScript features
+  - Performance improvement
+  - Recognizes regex in endpoint's path
+  - Recognizes middlewares of routes (partially implemented)
+  - Options to disable logs
+  - Bug fix

 **TODO:**
+  - Recognize middlewares of routes (completely)
+  - Recognize regex in middlewares
+  - Recognize referenced path, such as: foo.method(\`/${fooPath1}\` + '/' + fooPath2, foo...)
-- Recognize TypeScript completely
+  - Recognize 'alias' in the import files
   - Recognize 'require-dir' lib
   - Write more test cases
   - Refactor code

 ## Help us!
 Help us improve this module.
 If you have any information that the module does not provide or provides incompletely or incorrectly, please use our [Github](https://github.com/davibaltar/swagger-autogen) repository.